tasket/wyng-backup/README.md

 `list volumename` and using exact date-times from the listing.

 * Wyng locally stores information about backups in two ways:  Snapshots alongside your local source volumes, and metadata under _/var/lib/wyng_.
-In general, it is safe to _delete_ Wyng snapshots without risking the integrity of backups (although `send` will become slower).
+It is safe to _delete_ Wyng snapshots without risking the integrity of backups (although `send` will become slower).
-However as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise utilize a Wyng snapshot, as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
+However, as with all CoW snapshot based backup tools, you should never attempt to directly mount, alter or otherwise utilize a Wyng snapshot as this could (very likely) result in future backup sessions being corrupt (this is why Wyng snapshots are stored as read-only).
 If you think you have somehow altered a Wyng snapshot, you should consider it corrupt and immediately delete it before the next `send`.